leftfield-geospatial/geedim/README.md

 Functionality:

 - Filtering by date & region
-- Filtering by region-specific validity and quality scores
+- Filtering by region-limited validity and quality scores
 - Basic cloud and shadow masking, and cloud-free compositing
 - Download, and export to Google Drive
 - Populating image metadata